AVEVA/AVEVA-Samples/README.md

 ## Feedback

-If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at https://feedback.osisoft.com under the OSIsoft GitHub Channel.
-[Feedback](https://feedback.osisoft.com/forums/922279-osisoft-github).
+If you have a need for a new sample, if there is a feature or capability that should be demonstrated, or if there is an existing sample that should be in your favorite language, please reach out to us and give us feedback at https://feedback.osisoft.com under the [OSIsoft GitHub Channel](https://feedback.osisoft.com/forums/922279-osisoft-github).

 ## Support

-If your support question or issue is related to something with an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal (https://my.osisoft.com).
+If your support question or issue is related to an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal (https://my.osisoft.com).

-If your support question or issue is related to a non-modified sample (or test) or documentation for the sample; please email Samples@osisoft.com.
+If your support question or issue is related to a non-modified sample (or test) or documentation for the sample, please email Samples@osisoft.com.

 ## Contributions